SonarSource/echoes-react/README.md

 #### "Cannot resolve module" errors with Vite/Webpack

-Make sure all peer dependencies are installed, see [Installation](#installation) section above.
+Make sure all peer dependencies are installed, see the [Installation](#installation) section above.

 #### Missing component styles or functionality